A photography heist game prototype

 Jam Theme: Two of: Connections, Heist, Utopia

-- Platform: PC, Mac & Linux
+Platforms: PC, Mac & Linux

 Who says you can’t shoot all of your problems away, in this game you can literally!
 A wall built in your path, a lazer stopping you robbing the bank?
 Well no more!
-The displacement camera 5000 sends all your problems to a parallel universe where its their problem now…
+The displacement camera 5000 sends all your problems to a parallel universe where its there problem now…

 The jam was about encouraging collaboration and required that everyone work in a team of at least 2 people.
 Because of this I tried to find someone from the art department to help save time when it came to modelling and texturing assets.
 By pure luck I ran into an old friend who I almost ended up living with in a house share for my 2nd year of university.
 As I knew this person a little I asked if she would be interested in working together, and so we did.